mmvest/force_flush/README.md

 ### Aren't there built-in functions that will do this for you???

 Through my testing, I have found that when using `Popen()` to run executables (rather than python scripts) that using the built-in functions that flush the `stdout` of the child process do not work.
 Changing the buffering settings also did not work (this is mentioned in that [SO post](https://stackoverflow.com/questions/1410849) linked earlier).
-So yes, they are there but no they don't work.
+So yes they are there but, no, they don't seem to work in this context.
 <br>
 <br>